carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - 50%
 - **33%**
 - 20%
-## In a Decision Tree for classification, what is a lead node?
+## In a decision tree for classification, what is a lead node?

 - **A node which assigns a class value to the objects passing the tests on the path from the root to the node itself**
 - A node where all the objects belong to the same class